 - Prostate cancer.
 Some results from clinical research suggest that higher levels of DHA in the blood are linked with an increased risk of developing prostate cancer that grows rapidly.
 However, other evidence shows that higher intake of DHA in the diet reduces the risk of developing this type of prostate cancer.
 Also, some research suggests that higher intake of DHA in the diet is linked with a reduced risk of developing prostate cancer that spreads to other tissues.

 - Inherited vision loss (retinitis pigmentosa).
 Evidence on the effectiveness of DHA for people with an inherited condition causing vision loss is inconsistent.
 Some research suggests that taking 1200 mg of DHA daily for 4 years does not improve eye function in people with retinitis pigmentosa who are also taking vitamin A. However, taking 400 mg of DHA daily for 4 years seems to improve eye function in some people, but visual function does not seem to improve.

 Docosahexaenoic Acid (DHA (DOCOSAHEXAENOIC ACID)) Side Effects & Safety

-DHA is LIKELY SAFE for most people when used appropriately.
+DHA is LIKELY SAFE for most people when taken by mouth.
 DHA can cause nausea, intestinal gas, bruising, and prolonged bleeding.
 Fish oils containing DHA can cause fishy taste, belching, nosebleeds, and loose stools.
 Taking DHA with meals can often decrease these side effects.

 DHA is POSSIBLY UNSAFE when used in large amounts.
 When used in amounts greater than 3 grams per day, fish oils containing DHA can thin the blood and increase the risk for bleeding.